The Worst Parents In Sports History

 This strong-arm tactic worked for a while, but eventually, Jones Jr. got out from his father’s iron grip, and his career soared.

-20. Domitru Moceanu — Dominique Moceanu's Father
+20. Domitru Moceanu (Dominique Moceanu)

-Bottom line: World champion gymnast Dominique Moceanu’s earning potential was at its highest when she was in her early teens — a time when she alleges her father, Domitru Moceanu, squandered millions of dollars she earned in endorsements.
+World champion gymnast Dominique Moceanu’s earning potential was at its highest when she was in her early teens — a time when she alleges her father, Domitru Moceanu, squandered millions of dollars she earned in endorsements.

 Dominique Moceanue sued for and was granted emancipation from her parents when she turned 17 years old.